 - your will writer won’t necessarily be legally qualified

-- will writing services may not have been trading as long as many solicitors’ firms – an important consideration if you also want them to store your will, and
+- will-writing services might not have been trading as long as many solicitors’ firms – important if you also want them to store your will

 Expect to pay: around £75 and upwards.
 Extra services, like looking after your will, are often quoted separately.
 These costs can add up.

-There are also a wide range of charities offering free will writing services but they do hope for a donation, some are only available to the over 55’s and some are dependent on local availability.
+Many charities offer free will-writing services but they do hope for a donation.
+Some are only available to the over 55s and some may not be available near where you live.